KazuCocoa/proto-flutter-driver-server/README.md

 - `$ flutter driver --target=test_driver/app.dart`
 - Access to:
     - `localhost:8080/hub/wd/element`: find an element by text `You have pushed the button this many times:`
-    - `localhost:8080/hub/wd/button`: Tap a button named `add the number`
+    - `localhost:8080/hub/wd/element/button`: find a button named `add the number`
     - `localhost:8080/hub/wd/element/text`: Get the element text
         - After `localhost:8080/hub/wd/element`, it returns text `You have pushed the button this many times:`
+    - `localhost:8080/hub/wd/element/semanticId`: Get the semantics node id for the object returned by `finder`, or the nearest ancestor with a semantics node
+    - `localhost:8080/hub/wd/element/click`: find a button named `add the number`
     - `localhost:8080/hub/wd/source`: Show the result of render tree